einarwh/escher-workshop/README.md

 This workshop is based on the classic 1982 paper "Functional Geometry" by Peter Henderson.
 The paper shows the functional decomposition and reconstruction of Escher's woodcutting "Square Limit", a beautiful recursive tesselation of interleaving fish.
 In this workshop, we will follow in Henderson's footsteps as we create an SVG replica of it.

-This workshop uses Elm as the implementation language, but it is not an Elm tutorial.
+The workshop uses Elm as the implementation language, but it is _not_ an Elm tutorial.
 If you feel need a proper Elm tutorial before attempting this workshop, take a look at [Awesome Elm](https://github.com/isRuslan/awesome-elm) to find one that suits you.

 If all you need is a syntax cheat-sheet, you can take a look here.

 The focus in this workshop is on abstraction and composition.
+We will see that Henderson's simple yet powerful picture combinators allow us to solve our task with ease and elegance.
 It happens to use Elm because we will be producing an SVG, and the browser is a nice runtime for that.

 ## Getting started